irionr/room-hosting/room_hosting_guidelines.md

   give other people a chance to ask questions.
 Remember that it's you who controls the room.

-* After the questions are over (or if there is no more time), tell the audience what is coming next (next presentation, coffee-break or lunch, etc), and close the session asking for another applause for the speaker.
+* After the questions are over (or if there is no more time), remind the audience about giving feedback to the talk/speaker from the app/website if applicable.

+* In the end tell the audience what is coming next (next presentation, coffee break or lunch, etc), and close the session asking for another applause for the speaker.

 * Help the speaker uninstall everything and make sure no one forgets anything.